How Are Challenge Coins Made?

 Heat Treating the Die

-Steel dies are heat-treated so they can withstand high-tonnage striking and maintain consistent quality during mass production.
+The next step is heat treatment.
+Steel dies are heat-treated for them to withstand high-tonnage striking and maintain consistent quality during mass production.

 Step 3: Preparing the Metal Blanks